raku-community-modules/XML/README.md

 Return a new XML::Element object representing the specified XML string.

-#### deep-clone()

-Performs a clone operation that clones the attributes and nodes recursively.
-Returns a new XML::Element object representing the clone.

 #### insert(XML::Node $node)

 Insert an XML::Node at the beginning of our _@.nodes_ list.